CenturyLinkCloud/mdw/docs/_docs/guides/TomcatCookbook.md

   The first step in setting up your workspace is to import these packages locally from the MDW repository.

 - Expand your newly-created workflow project in Process Explorer and you'll see that it currently contains no workflow packages.
   Right-click on the project and select Import > Package.
-Choose the `Discover` option and leave the repository location as the default. `Note: The Asset Discovery URL is yet to be determined.
-In the meantime, take the default URL.`
+Choose the `Discover` option and leave the repository location as the default.

   ![alt text](../images/importBasePackages.png "importBasePackages")

 - After you click Next it will take a few moments for Designer to locate the available packages.
-Once these are displayed, expand the base, db and hub packages and select the same MDW version as you did when creating the project.
+Once these are displayed, put a check mark on base, db and hub packages.

   ![alt text](../images/importBasePackages2.png "importBasePackages2")